thinkdata-works/trino-rabbitmq-event-listener/README.md

 # Trino Rabbitmq Event Listener

 Event listener plugin for Trino to send query and split events to rabbitmq.

+Features:
+- specify which events can be published
+- configure exchange and exchange types
+- publish events to mutliple queues
+- specify payload construction before queue publication
+- append custom properties to be sent along with the event payload

 ## Building